zacharski/esp8266book/experiment2.md

     void setup() {
       pinMode(led, OUTPUT);       // pin 2 is an output pin
-      pinMode(pushButton, INPUT); // pin 5 is an input --the button }
+      pinMode(pushButton, INPUT_PULLUP); // pin 5 is an input --the button
+    }

     void loop() {